tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 * Please use the [Track changes](https://arpha.pensoft.net/tips/Track-Changes) option rather than making arbitrary changes to the manuscript that the author may not see.
 Both you and the authors should use this method when exchanging revised versions.

+* Note that the ARPHA platform may send out automatic reminders to authors in the case of prolonged inactivity and after three such ignored notifications will automatically archive (remove the abstract from view) such manuscripts.
+Either you or the author will need to notify Pensoft to retrieve such an abstract from this fate.
+Please make sure all communications include an article identifier (ID#) in subject line and author name in the text of the message.

 * Are abstracts required for workshop presentations?
 It depends.
 Formal talks should have abstracts, particularly if they will be listed in the Program.
 If the workshop is primarily discussion with more ad hoc (even if planned) contributions by speakers, organizers may decide that publishing a single abstract representing the workshop is preferable and adds something worthwhile to the literature.
 Publication of post-conference reports for non-training workshops has been tentatively approved for a limited number of workshops.
 Contact journal editors (see below) if you think your workshop is a good candidate.